micheles/decorator/docs/tests.documentation.rst

  <BLANKLINE>

 (See bug report 1764286_ for an explanation of what is happening).
-Unfortunately the bug still exists in all versions of Python, except Python 3.5.
+Unfortunately the bug still exists in all versions of Python < 3.5.

 However, there is a workaround.
 The decorated function has the ``__wrapped__`` attribute, pointing to the original function.
 The simplest way to get the